Xu1991522/learngit/readme.txt

-Git is a versionb control sysytem.
+Git is a distributed version control control sysytem.
 Git is free software.